 The Field object specifies the Metadata for each field.

-You may notice when the Scrapy project is created, an items.py file is also created in our project directory.
+You may notice when we created the Scrapy project, Scrapy creates items.py file in our project directory.
 We can modify this file to add our items as follows:

 import scrapy class MyfirstscrapyItem(scrapy.Item): # define the fields for your item here like: location = scrapy.Field()

 Here we have added one item.
 You can call this class from your spider file to initialize the items as follows:

 def parse_item(self, response): item_links = response.css('.text > .listing-company > .listing-location > a::text'').extract() for x in item_links: yield scrapy.Request(x, callback=self.MyfirstscrapyItem)

 In the above code, we have used the css method of response to extract the data.

 In our web page, we have a div with class text, inside this div, we have a heading with class listing-company, inside this heading, we have a span tag with class listing-location, and finally, we have a tag a that contains some text.
 We extract this text using the extract() method.

 Finally, we will loop through all the items extracted and call the items class.

 Instead of doing all this in the crawler, we can also test our crawler by using only one statement while working in the Scrapy shell.
 We will demonstrate Scrapy shell in a later section.